Dorking Wanderers F.C.: History

+Season-by-season record

 Reserve team

-In 2015 the club's reserve team were promoted from the Suburban League to the Combined Counties League.
+In 2015 the club's reserve team were promoted from the Suburban League to Division One of the Combined Counties League.
 However, they left the league at the end of the season as the club were set to groundshare with Dorking during the 2016–17 season.
 The reserve team rejoined the Combined Counties League at the start of the 2018–19 season.
+In 2021 they were transferred to Division One of the Southern Combination.

 Ground

-The club initially played at Big Field Brockham, before moving to the Westhumble Playing Fields on London Road in 2007.
+The club initially played at Brockham Big Field, before moving to the Westhumble Playing Fields on London Road in 2007.
 The ground had a small seated stand and covered standing on one side of the pitch, with the remainder being uncovered; Floodlights were installed in 2012.
 In July 2018 the club relocated to a refurbished Meadowbank ground, which had previously been home to Dorking F.C. prior to their disbanding.
 Their first game at Meadowbank was a friendly match against Sutton United on 17 July 2018.

 Meadowbank had become the home ground of Dorking F.C. in 1953.
 A 200-seat stand was built on one side of the pitch around 1956, with a covered standing area built on the other.
 Another covered standing area was installed behind one goal, with the other end left open.
 However, they were forced to leave the ground in 2013 after it was shut down for failing to meet health and safety requirements.
 Prior to Dorking Wanderers moving to the ground, it was upgraded to include a 300-seat stand, two covered standing areas and a 3G pitch as it was converted to a community sports facility at a cost of £5m.
 The Surrey County Football Association also moved their headquarters to Meadowbank when it reopened.